mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-es.md

 ### The Client Side

 The client side is straightforward.
 All we need to do is remove the server-side generated CSS.
-Let's take a look at our client file:
+Let's take a look at the client file:

 `client.js`